 If you are moving to a different student house next academic year and are dreading the prospect of endless car journeys to transport your things, consider using our removal service.
-We provide the most affordable service in Bristol, Cardiff, Leicester, Newport, Swansea, and soon Cwmbran, and could save you a great deal of time and hassle.
+We provide the most affordable service in Bristol, Cardiff, Leicester, Newport, Swansea, Cwmbran and Nottingham and could save you a great deal of time and hassle.

 Although cleaning up after your first year at university isn’t at the top of your list of jobs you want to do, it is something that needs to be done.
-You will be expected to leave your accommodation in a clean state, similar to what you arrive to.
+You will be expected to leave your accommodation in a clean state, similar to what you found when you arrived.

 It’s surprising how quickly you can clean up, especially if everyone helps out.
 If you’ve kept on top of your cleaning over the past year, then this final task shouldn’t be too daunting.

-You can either contact each company that sends you post and notify them of your change of address or use the Royal Mail’s redirection service.
+You can either contact each company that sends you mail and notify them of your change of address or use Royal Mail’s redirection service.
 It is also a good idea to leave your forwarding address with the university or landlord.